swift-conductor/conductor-client-java/docs/testing.md

 getQuote.setZipCode("10121");

-// Start the workflow and wait for it to complete CompletableFuture<Workflow> workflowFuture = executor.executeWorkflow("InsuranceQuoteWorkflow", 1, getQuote);
+// Start the workflow and wait for it to complete CompletableFuture<Workflow> workflowFuture = manager.startWorkflow("InsuranceQuoteWorkflow", 1, getQuote);

-//Wait for the workflow execution to complete
-Workflow workflow = workflowFuture.get();
+// Wait for the workflow execution to complete Workflow workflow = workflowFuture.get();

 //Assertions